JoseDavidAmaya/ja-sky130-pd-workshop/README.md

 ![img](img/day3/1.png)

-Pins should be equidistant, but they don't look like it
+Pins should be equidistant, but they don't look like it because there are places where there are no pins

 On openlane, we can change the variables with a command